Guide: Sweden will try to break Netherlands' World Cup monster streak

 Sweden:

-National team coach: Graham Potter.
+National team captain: Graham Potter.

 Netherlands:

-National team coach: Ronald Koeman
+National team captain: Ronald Koeman

-Referee: Michael Oliver (England).
+Referee: Michael Oliver, England.